arXiv/accessibility2024/source/presenters.md

 **UX Manager, arXiv.**

-To advance accessibility at arXiv, Shamsi brings the experiences of researchers with disabilities to the forefront of organizational planning.
-For the last few years she has championed the research and implementation of more accessible practices at arXiv, including the addition of HTML-formatted papers.
+For the last few years Shamsi has championed the research and implementation of more accessible practices at arXiv, including the addition of HTML-formatted papers.
 She has also had the pleasure of organizing this forum and working with each of the wonderful participants above to bring it to life.
 Thank you!
 [Shamsi's LinkedIn profile](https://www.linkedin.com/in/shamsi-brinn/){target="_blank"}

 ## Miranda Yang
 (Full bio coming soon)